MewsSystems/fiscalizations/src/Germany/README.md

 We have published the library as [Mews.Fiscalizations.Germany](https://www.nuget.org/packages/Mews.Fiscalizations.Germany/).

 ## 👀 Code Examples

+P.S Please note that we keep files of the older API versions, but we run the tests on the latest supported API version and not older ones.

 Listed below are some of the common examples.
 If you want to see more code examples, please check the [Tests](https://github.com/MewsSystems/fiscalizations/tree/master/src/Germany/Mews.Fiscalizations.Germany.Tests).